adikulkarni11/ML-Climate-Project-Template-Fall2022/journal.md

  - Displaying the 4 countries most resilient to climate change and rationalizing the reason of them being ranked so high.

+### 12/5/22

+Implemented functions that parse through data and find:
+- countries most vulnerable to climate change
+- countries which most percentage increase/ decrease in emissions
+- adding in ARIMA model for forecasting
+- TODO: more detail on climate laws for specific countries